Key Takeaways

 What Is Cognitive Behavioral Therapy (CBT)?

 CBT uses several core principles, including the idea that psychological problems partly stem from faulty or unhelpful ways of thinking (cognitive) and patterns of unhelpful behavior (behavioral).
 Cognitive behavioral therapy in New Jersey involves working with a therapist to change these patterns.
+Cognitive behavioral techniques are used to help clients identify and modify unhelpful thoughts and behaviors.

 What Are the Key Principles of Cognitive Behavioral Therapy (CBT)?